UK Tel : 01539 567118

 Only a qualified medical professional should give advice as to regards your health and in respect of travelling to Nepal or Bhutan.
 We strongly recommend that you contact your doctor before booking your tailor-made holiday, particularly if you have any pre-existing medical conditions.
 We also recommend that you contact your doctor around 8 weeks before your holidays to check whether you need any vaccinations or other preventive measures.

 As part of our tailor-made service we provide all bookings with a suggested list of things to bring with you in a first aid/medical kit.
 However, as general rule we suggest you obtain a general purpose anti-biotic such as Ciprofloxacin (for the treatment of gastric infections) and an anti-biotic for chest infections such as Amoxycillin.
 Usually these are only available on a prescription basis from your doctor.
 Your doctor may prescribe different medications than these, but either way you should firstly seek your doctors advice as to the use and administration of any medicine.
 If you already take prescribed medicines for an existing medical condition then please ensure you travel with a sufficient amount that will cover the duration of your holiday.
 We would also recommend that you bring a copy of the prescription if you are already taking a prescribed medication.
-For holidays that exceed 2500m then you should consider asking your doctor for a prescription of Diamox.
+Carrying Diamox is compulsory for all holidays that exceed 2500m.
+You may need to ask your doctor for a prescription for Diamox.
 Please see our Altitude section in our Important Information regarding altitude, trekking and other physical activities

 If you are planning to take medication into Nepal or Bhutan you should bring the prescription.